Taukkyan War Cemetery477 Votes Currently Open [Closes at 05:00 pm]

 As the name suggests, the Taukkyan War Cemetery is dedicated to the Allied soldiers under the British Commonwealth who lost their lives in Burma during the Second World War.
 This cemetery is home to the graves of at least 6,374 soldiers along with memorial pillars.
 On the Rangoon Memorial, the names of over 27000 soldiers have been written who fought under the Commonwealth.
 There is also a section of 867 graves that contain the remains of unidentified soldiers.
 Opened in 1951, this cemetery also contains the remnants of soldiers who died in Meiktila, Akyab (Sittwe), Mandalay, and Sahmaw.

-Taukkyan War Cemetery Information
+Taukkyan War Cemetery Travel Tips

 - This place is disabled friendly.

-Taukkyan War Cemetery Ticket Prices
+Entrance Ticket Details For Taukkyan War Cemetery

 - Entry is free.

-How To reach Taukkyan War Cemetery by Public Transport
+How to Reach Taukkyan War Cemetery

 - By rented car from city centre.